NSDesign/ShapeStudio/docs/api-usage.md

 3. **Connection refused**
    - Ensure the Replit app is running
    - Check the URL is correct (localhost:5000 for dev)
-   - For published apps, use the Replit-provided URL
+   - For published apps, use `https://shape-studio-nsdesign.replit.app`

-4. **CORS errors (browser requests)**
+4. **Export stuck in "processing"**
+   - Check server logs for errors
-   - API is designed for server-to-server communication
+   - Verify node-canvas is properly installed
-   - If calling from browser, ensure CORS is configured in Express

-5. **Empty response**
+   - Ensure sufficient memory/CPU resources

+5. **File not found (404) on download**
+   - Files expire after a certain period
-   - Check that user has at least one enabled generation set
+   - Check that export completed successfully
-   - Verify batch configuration has enabled sections
+   - Verify exportId is correct

 ### Debug Steps